Seminole Indian Hotel and Casino Accident Lawyer

 Common Types of Seminole Casino Injuries

 Although the laws for premises liability differ from those at other casinos, the types of injuries that can occur at a Seminole casino are the same.
-Some of the most common types of injuries that casino patrons experience include:
+Some of the most common types of injuries that a Seminole Indian Hotel and Casino Accident Lawyer from our firm can help you with include:

 - Slip and Fall Accidents.
 If someone spills a drink and the casino fails to clean it up in a reasonable amount of time, or a casino worker mops a floor without putting up a “Wet Floor” sign and you fall as a result, the casino may be liable for any injuries that occur.
 A casino may also be liable for an accident that occurs due to a tripping hazard, such as torn carpet, an uneven surface, or even a power cord.